The Garden Grazer

 Customizing

 Add mushrooms: Tender mushrooms are lovely in this dish as well.
-You can add them either in addition to, or in place of the zucchini + summer squash.
-Try any of your favorites such as cremini, white button, portobello, shiitake mushrooms, etc.
+You can add them in addition to, or in place of the zucchini & summer squash.
+Stir in any of your favorites such as cremini, white button, Portobello, shiitake mushrooms, etc.

 Serving